Xascrimson/aws_cognito_workshop/quickstart/content/docs/seven.md

 	    idtoken2,
 	    idtoken3 = getToken();

 Ignoring id tokens for now, we can see that if the try block fails, we are redirected to our Cognito website.
-Sounds famililar?
+Sounds familiar?

-We can infer id Token has to do with something with the authentication token and thats correct.
+We can infer id Token has to do with something with the authentication token and that's correct.

-Now Lets build and deploy these changes, run the following again to deploy to s3.
+Now let's build and deploy these changes, run the following again to deploy to s3.

 	yarn build
 	yarn deploy

-Hopefully,the cognito url is deployed.
-Lets go to the Cognito URL we had earlier and hopefully you should see this page.
+Hopefully,the Cognito URL is deployed.
+Let's go to the Cognito URL we had earlier and hopefully, you should see this page.

 ![](/redirectpage.png)

 Sign up for now, and you should receive a verification email.
 Verify yourself, and you should now be redirected to your app.

-Cool, lets access this using the S3 static url.
+Cool, let's access this using the S3 static URL.
 You should be automatically redirected to the sign-on page.

-Cool, lets access this via Cloudfront URL.
-Wait why isnt it working?
-It works via the S3 static url, but not Cloudfront?...
+Cool, let's access this via Cloudfront URL.
+Wait why isn't it working?
+It works via the S3 static URL, but not Cloudfront?...

 https://stackoverflow.com/questions/30154461/aws-cloudfront-not-updating-on-update-of-files-in-s3

 To fix this, all we have to do is go to Cloudfront service, to our distribution, under 'invalidations' tab create a new invalidation.
-Add "/*" to object path and create invalidation.
+Add "/*" to the object path and create invalidation.

  Now we test our Cloudfront and it works!